Repairing Defective Treads

 by courtesy of the Retread Manufacturers Association

 This article is an excerpt from the RMA’s technical training manual, “Retread Process – Workshop Practice”.
-To find out more about the full contents of this invaluable technical work, click here.

 Although every effort is made to produce quality retreads, defects or blemishes will arise which may be suitably repaired and then passed to finished stores as first quality stock.